GM charges up new unit to sell electric delivery vans, gear

 She said some countries have set limits on petroleum-powered delivery vehicles to fight pollution at a time when the coronavirus has brought dramatic increases in packages.
 “The pandemic has only accelerated those challenges as this sector became our lifeline to goods and services we could no longer access in person,” she said.

+During its CES presentation, GM even showed a video a four-rotor autonomous flying Cadillac pod concept vehicle.

-Fletcher said she expects the new venture to contribute to GM’s bottom line very quickly after its products go on sale.
+Fletcher said she expects BrightDrop to contribute to GM’s bottom line very quickly after its products go on sale.

 Last year, Ford Motor Co., GM’s main U.S. competitor, announced plans for an electric commercial van that will go on sale late in 2021.